Jagat Prakasha Malla: Marriage and Children

 According to a contemporary expenditure book, Nandini's wedding ceremony took place at sadasiva chuka, a courtyard of the royal palace in 1674 (NS 795).
 While the expenditure book contains the details of the rituals performed and the expenditure incurred in the wedding ceremony, it doesn't mention the name of her groom.

-Maithiili dramas
+Literary works

+Jagat Prakasha Malla is known to have written many dramas in the Newar language.
+Some of which are: